-- Make sure there are no low hanging power lines near the boat that could come in contact with the sunshade as it is rotated to the "UP" position. - 2.
-Remove the straps and position one person on the gunnel near the rear of the hardtop and one in the cockpit.

-- 3. Secure two handling lines to each side of the sunshade frame.
-Then position one person in the cockpit and one or two persons on top of the hardtop. - 4.
+- 1. Make sure there are no low hanging power lines near the boat that could come in contact with the sunshade or upper station frame as it is rotated to the "UP" position. - 2.
+Make sure all battery switches are off. - 3.
+Remove the straps and position one person on the gunnel near the rear of the hardtop and one in the cockpit. - 4.
+Secure two handling lines to each side of the sunshade.
+Then position one person in the cockpit and one person on top of the hardtop. - 5.
 With everyone in position and ready, slowly lift the rear section as high as possible.
-The person in the cockpit should lift the section using the cradle to increase his lifting height. - 5.
-Use the handling lines to continue rotating the rear section until it is in the "UP" position. - 6.
-While one person on the hardtop holds the rear section, the other person can lift the front section until it aligns with the rear section. - Raise or lower each section as required to achieve proper alignment for the pins.
+With the full upper station, the person in the cockpit should lift the section using the cradle to increase his lifting height.

+- 6. Use the handling lines to continue rotating the rear section until it is in the UP position. - 7.
+While one person on the hardtop holds the rear section, the other person can lift the front section until it aligns with the rear section. - 8.
+Raise or lower each section as required to achieve proper alignment for the pins.
 Then lower each section slightly to seat them together. - With the sections aligned and seated, secure the sections together by tightening the hand bolts.
-You may have to adjust the sections slightly to achieve proper alignment while starting the bolts. - 9.
+You may have to adjust the sections slightly to achieve proper alignment while starting the bolts. - 10.
 The hand bolts should be torqued as tight as you can get them by hand.
-Do not uses pliers or tools to tighten the hand bolts.
+Do not use pliers or tools to tighten the hand bolts.